-- Two different two-factor implementations are supported: - o Google Authenticator, - o OATH Toolkit. - Implemented for the following services only: - o the router's web server logging, - SSH logging, - o TELNET logging. - · Two-factor authentication is disabled by default. - Two-factor authentication data are backed up/restored during user backup/restore. - All private two-factor authentication data are removed when the corresponding user is deleted. - No internet or mobile connection is required to use two-factor authentication, but keep in mind the need to synchronize the system time.
+- Two different two-factor implementations are supported: - Google Authenticator, - OATH Toolkit. - Implemented for the following services only: - the router's web server logging, - SSH logging, - $\circ~$ TELNET logging. - Two-factor authentication is disabled by default. - Two-factor authentication data are backed up/restored during user backup/restore. - All private two-factor authentication data are removed when the corresponding user is deleted. - No internet or mobile connection is required to use two-factor authentication, but keep in mind the need to synchronize the system time.